dsaldana/y-rescue-2015/README.md

 Start the simulation in the Kernel Gui and watch the sample agents.

 To start the simulator without unnecessary windows.
-Replace the file in the simulator: boot/start.sh by patch/start.sh

 ### Set up Y-Rescue code